 Link Open What is Truth? (updated

 Adam Sinning.
-Most people have not hear it Told this way.
+Most People Have Not Heard It Told this way.

 See The First (Open) Implied Lie.